moorthyannadurai/AzureDNSPrivateResolver/index.md

 Domain Name System Security Extensions are not currently supported by Azure DNS.
 This is one of the feature requests on the new feature request [page](https://docs.microsoft.com/en-us/azure/dns/dns-faq#does-azure-dns-support-the-extended-ascii-encoding--8-bit--set-for-txt-record-sets-).

+## Pricing

+- As a solution, Azure DNS Private Resolver is largely cost-effective.
+One of the primary benefits of Azure DNS Private Resolver is it is fully managed, eliminating the need for dedicated servers.

+- Calculate the cost of Azure DNS Private Resolver using the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/).
+Pricing models for Azure DNS Private Resolver are explained [here](https://azure.microsoft.com/en-in/pricing/details/dns/).

+- Pricing also includes availability and scalability features.

+- Azure [ExpressRoute](https://azure.microsoft.com/pricing/details/expressroute/) supports two billing models: metered data, which charges you per GB for data transfer outbound, or unlimited data, which includes all data transfer.

+- When using [VPN](https://azure.microsoft.com/pricing/details/vpn-gateway/) instead of ExpressRoute, the cost varies by the SKU and is charged per hour.

 ## Reverse DNS Support